-Concrete Leveling And Concrete Lifting Vallejo CA
+Concrete Lifting Vallejo, CA

-Do you need help with concrete leveling and lifting in Vallejo?
+Do you need help with concrete lifting in Vallejo?
 If so, your search has ended!
 We’re Bay Area Underpinning and we’ve been working hard repairing foundations, and uneven concrete slabs in Vallejo, CA since 2005.

 Whatever your uneven slab – sidewalk, pool deck, driveway, garage floor, or something else – we can help!
-We lift and level sunken concrete slabs via a procedure known as polyurethane foam injection, or ”slabjacking”, for short.
+We lift sunken concrete slabs via a procedure known as polyurethane foam injection, or ”slabjacking”, for short.
 Most jobs take no more than a few hours tops.

 If you’re short on time, scroll down and check out our customer reviews at the bottom of this page.